COVID-19 and the Occupational Health and Safety Act

 Concerns about personal protective equipment

-If you have workplace health and safety concerns about personal protective equipment (such as masks), because they are, for example, absent or have a defect that puts you or another worker at risk, you must report your concerns to your supervisor or employer.
+If you have workplace health and safety concerns about personal protective equipment (such as masks) you must report your concerns to your supervisor or employer.
 Questions about the voluntary use of such equipment should also be directed to your employer or supervisor.

-You should also raise the issues or concerns with your:
+You may also raise the issues or concerns with your:

 - joint health and safety committee